 For a general overview of the workflow see Figure 1.
 A detailed list of materials and reagents are available in the Table of Materials.

-Note: During the heating step, it is critical to avoid air bubbles trapped under the assay plate.
-To prevent this, holes can be drilled in the frame of the assay plates prior to seeding of the cells.

 Seeding of cells

-Prior to seeding of the cells, drill holes in the frame of the imaging assay plates to avoid air bubbles trapped under the plate later during the heating step.
-To avoid plastic particles entering the wells during this step, seal the plates with an adhesive aluminum foil prior to drilling.
+Prior to seeding of the cells, drill holes with a standard drill in the frame of black 384-well imaging assay plates to avoid air bubbles being trapped under the plate later during the heating step.
+To avoid plastic particles entering the wells during this step and to maintain sterile conditions, seal the plates with an adhesive aluminum foil or cover the plate prior to drilling in a tissue culture hood.
+Typically 3 holes with a diameter of 3.5 mm on each of side of the plate (short edge) suffice.

-Trypsinize and count the A431 cells.
+Prepare a laminar flow bench by cleaning with 70% ethanol.
+Following standard aseptic tissue culture techniques remove media from cell flask or dish.
+Wash cells with 5-10 mL phosphate-buffered saline (PBS) and then add 2 mL trypsin to the flask.
+Incubate the flask at 37 °C until the A-431 cells detach.
+Count the cells either using a haemocytometer or cell counter.
 Prepare a cell suspension of 50 000 cells/ml in culture medium.

-Dispense 40 µL of cell suspension (giving a final cell density of 2000 cells per well) into each well of a 384-well imaging microtiter plate.
-We recommend using a Multidrop or a multichannel pipet.
+Dispense 40 µL of cell suspension (giving a final cell density of 2000 cells per well) into each well of an assay plate using a bulk reagent dispenser or a multichannel pipet depending on the scale of the experiment.
+Briefly move the plate from side-to-side to disperse cells evenly on the bottom of the plate.

-To minimize plate edge effects, allow the cells to settle at the bottom of the assay plates for 20 minutes at room temperature.
-Then place the plates in a plastic container with damp cloths to ensure a humid atmosphere.
+To minimize plate-edge effects, allow the cells to settle at the bottom of the assay plate for 20 minutes at room temperature in the back of the laminar flow hood.
+Then place the plate in a plastic container with damp paper towels to ensure a humid atmosphere.
+Prior to use wipe the plastic container with 70% ethanol.

-Incubate the box with the assay plates for 2-3 days at 37 C and 5% CO2 in a humidified incubator.
-Confluency of the cells should be monitored and 50-70% confluency is recommended depending on cell type.
+Incubate the box with the assay plate for 2-3 days at 37 C and 5% CO2 in a conventional humidified incubator.
+Monitor confluency of the cells until 50-75% as assessed by visual inspection with a light microscope.

 Compound treatment

-On the day of the experiment aspirate the medium using a plate washer.

-Add 30 µL of compounds diluted to the appropriated concentration in cell culture medium.
+On the day of the experiment aspirate the medium from each well using a plate washer.
+Place the plate on the plate washer and select the aspiration program.
+If a plate washer is not available then the liquid can be removed by inverting the plate with a rapid hand twist over a waste tray or sink.
+Complete removal of liquid is essential for good performance.
+Any excess liquid is then removed by dabbing with paper towels.

+Add 30 µL of compounds diluted to the appropriated concentration in cell culture medium using automated dispensing or a multichannel pipette depending on the scale of the experiment.
+Ensure to add a negative (DMSO) and positive (known ligand) control to several wells on each assay plate.
+Since this is a thermal shift assay it is necessary that the compound concentration exceeds the dissociation constant to observe protein stabilization.
+Thus a rough guideline for compound concentration is 50-100 times the IC50, but more detail descriptions for compound concentrations are found in the Discussion section.
+Note: Do not exceed concentrations of 0.1% DMSO when performing compound treatments on live cells unless assess prior to the experiment.

-Seal the compound-treated assay plates with a breathable plate seal and incubate at 37 C and 5% CO2 in a humidified incubator for 30 minutes.
+Seal the compound-treated assay plate with a breathable plate seal and incubate at 37 C and 5% CO2 in a humidified incubator for 30 minutes.

-Heating of cells
+Heat challenge